WHO WE ARE

 OUR PRODUCTIONS SHOWCASE THE COMPLEX STORIES OF PEOPLE OF THE GLOBAL MAJORITY AND ACKNOWLEDGE INTERSECTIONAL IDENTITIES.
 WE SEEK TO MAKE CHANGE BEYOND THE STAGE AND WORK WITH OUR LOCAL COMMUNITIES.

 Our inaugural 2020/2021 season featured our first production, "CUT WOMAN", which was presented at the Prelude NYC 2020 Festival.
 Our second production, "CON DOUGH: Stories of 1 in 5 Gentrified" was commissioned by the Center at West Park in February 2021, and premiered at The Tank in May 2021.
 "CON DOUGH" is a fiscally sponsored project by the New York Foundation for the Arts (NYFA).

-EXILED TONGUES' 2021/2022 season features "Diasporic Dreams From a Boy Who Wished He Could" (Rogue Theater Festival), "First Sight: A Queer Indonesian Love Story" (The Tank, Rogue Theater Festival), "(Re)imagining Greenpoint's Green Waters" (Newtown Creek), "Our Bang For Their Buck: No Pipeline for LNG" (North Brooklyn), "Querencia (Jamaica Performing Arts Center), "Mixed Asian Media Fest", "After the Cut" (Queens Theatre), and"Ghana, Guinea, or Guatemala?
+EXILED TONGUES' 2021/2022 season featured "Diasporic Dreams From a Boy Who Wished He Could" (Rogue Theater Festival), "First Sight: A Queer Indonesian Love Story" (The Tank, Rogue Theater Festival), "(Re)imagining Greenpoint's Green Waters" ("Tending The Edge"), "Our Bang For Their Buck: No Pipeline for LNG" (recipient of the NYSCA 2022 Individual Artist Grant), "Querencia" (Jamaica Performing Arts Center), supported by the NYC City Artist Corps Grant "Mixed Asian Media Fest", "After the Cut" (Queens Theatre), supported by the City Artist Grant and"Ghana, Guinea, or Guatemala?
 A Historiography on Guyana by Jim Jones (Fifth Avenue Theater)